The Ultimate Guide to WebRTC (Web Real-Time Communication) in 2021

 WebRTC is primarily used for peer-to-peer communication, specifically with web conferencing.
 WebRTC powers programs that facilitate both video and audio calls across the internet.
 This could be used for anything as simple as a video chat with a friend or as important as a conference call with your enterprise’s executive team.

 WebRTC is slowly making its way into online video streaming.
 It is possible that streams that are currently transported by the RTMP and HLS protocols could be delivered by WebRTC in the future.
 This would allow online video platforms to offer streams with no latency.

 Streaming with real-time latency would give a competitive edge to broadcasters who are covering events that are also being covered by other networks.
-This would allow them to deliver the event with their audience as fast as technologically possible.
+This would allow them to deliver the event to their audience as fast as technologically possible.

 WebRTC is also very valuable for virtual events that involve real-time participation from the audience.
 Streaming with ultra-low or real-time latency allows them to be more engaged and partake to create a more lifelike experience.

 There are several major programs that you’ve likely used in the past that are powered by WebRTC.
 Some of these include:

 - Google Meet

 This goes to show how important this technology is in different areas of life.
 A lot of professional and personal communication is powered by this innovative project.